collective/collective.upload/README.txt

   complex, statefull plugins with a consistent API.
 It is designed for general consumption by developers who want to create object-oriented components without reinventing common infrastructure.

+vendor/jquery.getimagedata.min.js
+  It enables pixel level access to images from different origins.
+It works by sending a JSONP request with the URL of the image to the server.
+The server then converts the image into base64 encoded data URL and sends the image back as a JSON object. (what this script does, can be done with CORS)

 Roadmap
 ---------------